BenedettaBen/Unsupervised-Learning-/README.md

 ## Overview
 In this project, unsupervised learning techniques to detect anomalies and cluster data are explored.
 The project includes:

--Correlation Analysis: Identifying relationships between variables.
+- Correlation Analysis: Identifying relationships between variables.
--Anomaly Detection: Using Isolation Forest, Local Outlier Factor (LOF) and PCA to find outliers.
+- Anomaly Detection: Using Isolation Forest, Local Outlier Factor (LOF) and PCA to find outliers.
--Clustering: Grouping similar data points with DBSCAN.
+- Clustering: Grouping similar data points with DBSCAN. \\
 The goal is to analyze patterns in the dataset and identify any anomalies or natural groupings.

 ## Methods used